superbolt08/OpenStream/OpenStream_README.md

 ---

-### `/api/stream/stop`
+#### `/api/stream/stop`
 - **Method:** DELETE
-- **Description:**
-  Ends an active stream for the authenticated user.
+- **Description:** Ends an active stream for the authenticated user.
 - **Workflow:**
   1. Verifies the user session.
   2. Checks if an active stream exists for the session.
   3. Marks the stream as inactive.
 - **Response:**
   - On success, returns a message `"Stream ended successfully"` along with the updated stream information.
-  - If the user is not authenticated, returns an error with status code `401`.
+  - If not authenticated, returns an error with status code `401`.
   - If no stream is found for the session, returns an error with status code `400`.

 ---

-### `/api/stream/title`
+#### `/api/stream/title`
 - **Method:** PATCH
-- **Description:**
-  Updates the title of the active stream.
+- **Description:** Updates the title of the active stream.
 - **Request Body:**
   - `title` (string): The new title for the stream.
 - **Workflow:**
   1. Verifies the user session.
   2. Confirms that a stream exists for the session.
   3. Updates the stream's title.
 - **Response:**
   - On success, returns a message `"Stream title updated successfully"`.
-  - If the user is not authenticated, returns an error with status code `401`.
+  - If not authenticated, returns an error with status code `401`.
   - If the title is missing or no stream exists for the session, returns an error with status code `400`.

 ---

-**Note:**
-All endpoints that alter stream state require valid session authentication.
-Ensure that your environment is set up correctly as described in this project documentation.
+**Note:** All endpoints that modify stream state require valid session authentication.
+Ensure your environment is correctly configured as described in this documentation.

+---

+## License

+This project is developed as part of a university course and is not licensed for commercial distribution.

+---

+📷 Powered by Raspberry Pi
+⚡ Fueled by curiosity and collaboration